10 min read

 A lot depends on what your brand is, how prepped you are for videos and personalization, and if you have the tools you need to connect data with creativity.
 Having said that, here are a few areas that can truly benefit from personalized videos.
 So much that you’ll wonder how you never tried it yet:

 Personalized Invitations: People (think about yourself) are more likely to respond to a personalized invitation over a generic one.
 Event managers, pre-digital and largely offline, made expensive invitations videos, burned them onto tape, and sent them to speakers or premium sponsors, personalizing them with anecdotes and history to ensure participation.
 Think of videos as the digital counterpart to those tapes, only better and at scale.

 You can now personally invite each one of your customers or leads to an event (rake up those ticket sales), to a landing page (get them to sign up), or to a demo booth (wow them into a conversation).
 You can even thank them with a personalized video. 🙂

 Most noteworthy e-mail is the most preferred channel for personalized video, but try others, too.
 The best video making tools enable easy integration and distribution of your personalized videos.

 Here is an excellent example of a personalized e-mail video for Derek inviting him to an insightful conference.

 Here’s a beautiful example from Breast Cancer Now.
 They used personalized videos on social media to show their gratitude to donors for a successful campaign.
-They targeted people who used #wearitpink or mentioned the brand.
-They employed their personal data like name, Twitter profile pics, and photos from the fundraising event to truly execute a wow campaign.
+The organization targeted people who used #wearitpink or mentioned the brand.
+Also, they employed their personal data like name, Twitter profile pics, and photos from the fundraising event to truly execute a wow campaign.
 Have a look at their video:

 Almost 50% people retweeted and almost 80% people liked these personalized videos.
 The videos reached around 77,000 users on social media.
 That’s phenomenal for a non-profit!